 I do not watch many movies these days, but when I do it is usually on an EL AL flight.
-On a recent flight to South Africa the lovely flight attendant recommend I watch "The Cobbler" with Adam Sandler.
+On a recent flight to South Africa the lovely flight attendant recommended I watch "The Cobbler" staring Adam Sandler.
 I am glad I took her up on it.

-The movie begins in Yiddish, always a heartwarming sound, in the Lower East Side of New York, 1903.
-My family arrived there a little bit later.
+The movie begins surprisingly in Yiddish, always a heartwarming sound, in the Lower East Side of New York, 1903.
+My family arrived there a little bit later, in 1905 from Poland.
 My grandmother was one of the first in her family to be born in America, in 1908.
 Her father and uncle owned "Levine Brothers' Hardware".

-The scene brings back memories of my visits to the Lower East Side with my cousin Ephraim, retracing the footsteps of our early American immigrant families.
-I know they worked hard, lived on very little, spoke Yiddish and learned English.
+The opening scenes bring back memories of my visits to the to the Lower East Side with my cousin Ephraim, retracing the footsteps of our early American immigrant families.
+I know they worked very hard, lived on little, spoke Yiddish and learned English.

-Women come into this shop all the time but never take notice of Max..until a magical change takes place.
+Women come into his shop to have their shoes fixed all the time but never take notice of Max...until a magical change takes place.
 Due to circumstances beyond this blog Max discovers the ability to change bodies as he wears the shoes of different people.
-Soon he can experience what it is like to be white, black, Asian, female, etc (there is no racism here whatsoever and just to be on the safe side the main villain in the movie is a Jewish woman who controls a mob of blacks and Italians, very likely of course!).
+Soon he can experience what it is like to be white, black, Asian, female etc. (There is no racism here whatsoever and just to be on the safe side the main villain in this movie is a Jewish woman who controls a criminal mob organization of blacks and Italians, very likely of course!).

-Alone and lonely Max spends time with Jimmy during the day and with his dear mom during the evenings.
+Alone and lonely Max spends time with Jimmy during the day and with his dear mother, who is suffering from the onset of dementia, during the evenings.

-At the end of the movie, after getting to know Max through a bizarre series of circumstances, one of the local women finally realizes that all along she has been with a remarkable guy, a truly good guy.
+At the end of the movie, after getting to know Max through a bizarre series of circumstances, one of the local women finally realizes that all along she has been with a remarkable guy, a truly good man.
 She finally appreciates what other women have overlooked.
-The movie ends as she invites him for dinner.
+The film ends as she invites him over for dinner.

 Max and Jimmy, and a cup of coffee.
 Two regular hard working guys.

 Max is a shoemaker in the Lower East Side.
-He is not a "Professional", he works with his hands at the same profession as his father Abraham, grandfather Hershel and great grandfather Pinchas.
+He is not a "professional", he is not a university graduate, he works with his hands at the same profession as his father Abraham, his grandfather Hershel, and his great grandfather Pinchas who came to this country as a penniless immigrant.
 He is real.
-He works hard, provides a valuable service at a fair price.
-We all need shoes.
+He works hard.
+He provides a valuable service at a fair price.
+We all needs shoes.

-Real Krav Maga, no glamour, no fuss, just real.
-And Simple, and effective like an old reliable sewing machine
+Real Krav Maga, no glamor, no fuss, just real.
+And simple, and effective like an old reliable sewing machine